thatoddmailbox/tigame/README.md

 ## Project setup
 **Note that everything is still a work in progress and this setup might break at some point in the future!**

-To create a new project using tigame, first make a new folder.
+To create a new tugane project, first make a new folder.
 Then create a CMakeLists.txt file with the following contents:

 ```cmake
 cmake_minimum_required(VERSION 3.7)